 Welcome

-Welcome to the website of the Luxor Archaeological Heritage Foundation , a non-profit organisation aimed at providing financial support for the TT45 Project of the Leiden University Mission to the Theban Necropolis.
-The team is directed by Dr. Carina van den Hoven and undertakes fieldwork in Theban Tomb 45 (TT45) in Sheikh Abd el-Qurna, a UNESCO World Heritage Site on the west bank of the Nile, opposite modern Luxor.
+Welcome to the website of the Luxor Archaeological Heritage Foundation, a non-profit organisation aimed at providing financial support for the TT45 Project of the Leiden University Mission to the Theban Necropolis.
+The team is directed by Dr. Carina van den Hoven and undertakes fieldwork in Theban Tomb 45 (TT45) in Sheikh ʿAbd el-Qurna, a UNESCO World Heritage Site on the west bank of the Nile, opposite modern Luxor.

-The main aims of the fieldwork project in Theban Tomb 45 are to carry out conservation, documentation, publication, art historical analysis, archaeological study, heritage preservation and site management activities.
+The main aims of the fieldwork project are to carry out conservation, documentation, publication, art historical analysis, archaeological study, heritage preservation and site management activities in and around Theban Tomb 45.
 The acquired data are documented and published using the most recent tools and developments in the field of Digital Humanities.
-As such, this project aims to contribute significantly to the development and application of non-invasive imaging tools and digital technologies to Egyptological site documentation and publication.
-The project also provides opportunities for further training of young Egyptian archaeologists in archaeological research, site documentation and conservation.
+As such, this project aims to contribute significantly to the development and application of non-invasive digital technologies to the documentation, publication and accessibility of ancient material culture.
+The project also provides training opportunities to young local conservators, egyptologists, and archaeologists.

 Support the project

-If you wish to support the project and join us in preserving Egypt's heritage for future generations, make a donation or become a sponsor !
+If you wish to support the project and join us in preserving Egypt's heritage for future generations, make a donation or become a sponsor!

 Theban Tomb 45: Djehuty and his mother receiving offerings. © TT45 Project, Matjaz Kacicnik.